 What is punk?
 Is it a style, a music genre, or an attitude?
-Director Alex Cox argues that it’s all three–but only the the latter is the genuine article–in Repo Man, a film about a young Los Angeles punk named Otto (Emilio Estevez) who has a day that seems to confirm how much bullshit everything is: he’s fired from his crappy job at the supermarket, catches his girlfriend cheating on him with his supposed best friend, and after turning to his pot-smoking hippie parents for the money they once promised him for college is informed that they sent it all to a TV evangelist.
+Director Alex Cox argues that it’s all three–but only the latter is the genuine article–in Repo Man, a film about a young Los Angeles punk named Otto (Emilio Estevez) who has a day that seems to confirm how bullshit everything is: he’s fired from his crappy job at the supermarket, catches his girlfriend cheating on him with his supposed best friend, and after turning to his pot-smoking hippie parents for the money they once promised him for college is informed they sent it all to a TV evangelist.

 Broke and depressed, Otto wanders the streets one day when a man named Bud (Harry Dean Stanton) offers Otto $25 to drive a car for him.
 Turns out Bud’s a “repo man”–a car repossession agent–and after initially rejecting Bud’s offer of a job, Otto returns, realizing he has few other opportunities to pursue.

 But more than that, Otto begins to enjoy the excitement being a repo man promises: getting into charged confrontations with strangers as he repossesses their cars is the kind of fun Otto can get on board with, and besides that he enjoys the good pay.
 Unlike the punk scene, which he starts to see as phony and not living up to its ideals, being a repo man is something tangible and offers him a real experience of life on the edge.
 As Bud tells him, “the life of a repo man is always intense.”

 And his life gets more intense when he comes across a large bounty notice–$20,000–for a 1964 Chevy Malibu.
 But that’s only half the story, as the car’s being driven by Dr. J. Frank Parnell, who has some sort of powerful extraterrestrial being in the trunk, which vaporizes anybody who opens the trunk.